 Because of limited storage space, we cannot store user samples.
 All samples, including blocks and grids, will be returned to the user upon completion of a project.

-Samples that are potentially dangerous to the users or staff of the EMCF may not be brought into the EMCF facilities unless they are rendered harmless.
-This policy affects at least bacterial, viral, carcinogenic, and radioactive samples.
+Samples that are potentially dangerous to the users or staff of the EMCF may not be brought into the EMCF facilities unless they are rendered harmless according to an IRB approved protocol.
+The evidence of approval must be on file in the office of the EMCF.
+This policy includes but is not limited to: bacterial, viral, carcinogenic, and radioactive samples.

 The procedures for rendering them harmless must have been approved by the Institutional Biosafety Committee, Research Involving Infectious Agents Committee, and/or the Radiological Safety Board.
 The evidence of approval must be on file in the office of the EMCF.